binast/binjs-ref/README.md

 # Facebook Semi-structured Data Compression (FBSSDC)

-This is a prototype compressor for typed, semi-structured data with an example application: compressing JavaScript abstract syntax trees with additional data about captured variables, scopes with eval, etc. In addition the format supports random access to "lazy" fields.
+This is a prototype compressor for typed, semi-structured data.

+The first application was compressing BinAST, which are JavaScript abstract syntax trees with additional data about captured variables, scopes with eval, etc. In addition the format supports random access to "lazy" fields.
 The type of the data being compressed is specified in IDL derived from https://github.com/binast/binjs-ref/blob/master/spec/es6.webidl

 ## Getting Started